crillab/gophersat/README.md

 The description of a pseudo-boolean problem can be exponentially smaller than its propositional counterpart, but solving a psudo-boolean problem is still NP-complete.

+Gophersat solves both decision problems (is there a solution at all to the problem), and optimization problem.
+An optimization problem is a pseudo-boolean problem associated with a cost function, i.e a sum of terms that must be minimized.
+Rather than just trying to find a model that satisfies the given constraints, gophersat will then try to find a model that is guaranteed to both satisfy the constraints and minimize the cost function.

 ## Is Gophersat fast?
 Why use it at all?
 Yes and no. It is much faster than naïve implementations, but slower than top-level, highly optimised, state-of-the-art solvers.